devonmurphy/GathererImageGatherer/README.md

 # GathererImageGatherer

+This project downloads all the card images from http://gatherer.wizards.com/Pages/Default.aspx and saves them in the folder cardImages/ with their name and set

+These images are used to build a database of perceptual hashes of the artwork along with card name and set.

+Since each artwork has a unique hash, they can be compared with new pictures of cards to identify them.

 #Dependencies
 To run these programs you will need the python libraries BeautifulSoup, requests, imagehash, PIL, and psycopg2.
 <pre>